logo image

 Walkers Shortbread is at the north end of Aberlour, with a Shop selling all their produce.

-The Speyside Cooperage is situated about 2 miles northeast, a Top Attraction in the area showing how Barrels are built for the many Whisky Distilleries in the area.
+The Speyside Cooperage is 2 miles northeast, a Top Attraction in the area showing how Barrels are built for the many Whisky Distilleries in the area.

 There are also 3 other Distilleries close by that can be visited, Macallan, Glenfiddich, and Glen Grant, with many more in the area.
 Distillery List.